healthykitchen101/healthykitchen101.com/vacuum-sealers/reviews/foodsaver/foodsaver-compact-vs-0160.md

 <img src="https://cdn.healthykitchen101.com/reviews/images/vacuum-sealers/foodsaver-vs-0160-vacuum-sealer-ease-use-clpchd6c2000ymm88flzy8u56.jpg" alt="The lid of the FoodSaver VS-0160 doesn’t require a lot of force to click close." width="300px" height="200px"><img src="https://cdn.healthykitchen101.com/reviews/images/vacuum-sealers/foodsaver-vs-0160-vacuum-sealer-ease-use-1-clpchfynm000zmm88hwxv54te.jpg" alt="Despite not having bag hooks, feeding a new plastic bag into the FoodSaver VS-0160 and aligning it with the vacuum channel is quite easy." width="300px" height="200px">

 The handling experience of the FoodSaver VS-0160 can be best described as "seamless," according to our reviewers.
-The control panel is user-friendly, and the lid requires minimal effort to operate.
-As a result, our reviewers unanimously gave the FoodSaver VS-0160 the highest score in this segment.
+The control panel is user-friendly.
+However, the lid can be quite hard to close, and you'll need to use both hands to make sure it shuts properly.
+This makes it tricky to operate the sealer with just one hand.

 ### 8.0 - Safety & Noise